24th Special Operations Wing

-The 24th Special Operations Wing (Air Force Special Tactics) was a United States Air Force active-duty wing that was activated on 12 June 2012 and which furled its colors on 16 May 2025.
+The 24th Special Operations Wing was a tactical air/ground integration force of the United States Air Force that was activated on 12 June 2012 and which was inactivated on 16 May 2025.
 Its headquarters was at Hurlburt Field, Florida and it had component groups located in North Carolina, Georgia and Washington.
 It was the third special operations wing in Air Force Special Operations Command (AFSOC).

-The 24th SOW was a reactivation of the 24th Wing, previously assigned with the Twelfth Air Force, stationed at Howard Air Force Base, Panama.
+The 24th Wing was previously assigned to Twelfth Air Force, stationed at Howard Air Force Base, Panama.
 It was inactivated on 1 November 1999.
 The inactivation of the 24th Wing and the closure of Howard Air Force Base ended an 82-year United States Air Force presence in Panama, which began with the formation of the 7th Aero Squadron on 29 March 1917.

 Mission

-The 24th Special Operations Wing (24 SOW) was the only Special Tactics Wing in the Air Force.
-Its primary mission was to conduct global air, space, and cyber-enabled special operations across the spectrum of conflict to prepare to fight.
-The 24 SOW was U.S. Special Operations Command's tactical air/ground integration force and the Air Force's special operations ground force that leads global access, precision strike, personnel recovery and battlefield surgery operations.
+The 24th Special Operations Wing was the only special tactics wing in the Air Force.
+Its primary mission was to conduct global air, space, and cyber-enabled special operations.
+The 24th was U.S. Special Operations Command's tactical air/ground integration force and the Air Force's special operations ground force that led global access, precision strike, personnel recovery and battlefield surgery operations.